robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 - The accumulator root index shows the output of PeakIndex
 - The root column shows the value in the storage corresponding to the index in accumulator selected by the accumulator_root_index.
 Eg `storage[]

-This table illustrates the low, and predictably reducing, rate with which the authentication root changes for any single entry in the MMR.
+This table illustrates the low, and predictably reducing, rate with which the root changes for any single entry in the MMR.
 Each time the root for a leaf changes, the validity period doubles.

-This table also ilustrates that the authentication path for any single entry only ever grows.
+This table also ilustrates that the verification path for any single entry only ever grows.
 It is therefore guaranteed to be a prefix of any future path for the same entry.

 | i  | MMR  |inclusion path       |accumulator|accumulator root index|